My Partner Has Depression: How to Help Without Burning Out

 man consoling his depressed partner

 Living with a depressed partner is full of challenges; some people feel cheated by the changes in their spouse’s actions and attitudes, others feel heartbroken and many become emotionally disconnected, eventually ending the relationship.
-As a relationship and crisis counsellor, I’ve helped many couples whose lives were impacted by depression.
+As a relationship and crisis counselor, I’ve helped many couples whose lives were impacted by depression.
 Allow me to shed light on the signs of a depressed partner, give you a glimpse inside their world and outline contributing factors for depression, which will equip you both with the strategies to improve your relationship and your lives, despite depression.

-What are the signs of a depressed partner?
+What Are the Signs of a Depressed Partner?

 Has your partner changed and become negative, often pessimistic, about almost everything?
 Has he or she become quieter, emotionally withdrawn, simultaneously making themselves unavailable for many family activities?
-Have they cut down on socialising and seem disinterested in work, family and life?
+Have they cut down on socializing and seem disinterested in work, family and life?
 Have they increased emotional eating, alcohol intake or drug usage?
 Has your partner become moody and is easily angered?

 One client said, “My husband seems to be a shell—as if he has no soul,” and another said, “He’s no fun anymore; he’s just not the same person he was five years ago, before the depression.”
 One woman said, “He’s always angry.”
 One man said, “My wife is constantly sad, and hardly talks, yet she has so many great things in her life.”
 These sentiments are common.
 While the contributing factors in depression vary from person to person, the way depression appears ‘from the outside’ is strikingly similar.